 **Student must get Dr. Silfen's approval before registering**

 The Pediatric Endocrinology service at Jacobi cares for children with a wide variety of endocrine diseases, such as Type I and Type II diabetes, short stature, failure to thrive, pubertal disorders, menstrual disorders, polycystic ovary syndrome, thyroid disorders, and obesity.
 The student in this elective will work under the supervision of the Pediatric Endocrinology attending in both the inpatient and outpatient settings.
 The majority of the rotation will occur in the various outpatient clinics: Endocrinology, Endocrine Testing, and Diabetes.
 The student will be expected to see patients independently, but will be closely supervised by an attending.
-About one-quarter of the time will be spent on the inpatient service, where the student will be responsible for the initial evaluation and assessment of each new consult, as well as the daily follow-up of all patients on the endocrinology service.
+Less than one quarter of the time will be spent on the inpatient service, where the student will be responsible for the initial evaluation and assessment of each new consult, as well as the daily follow-up of all patients on the endocrinology service.
 The student will present the patient to the attending and the differential diagnosis, management and treatment options will be further discussed.
 Additionally, reading topics will be assigned and further discussed with the attending.
-The student will be expected to give a 45-minute presentation on a selected pediatric endocrine topic to a group of pediatric endocrinologists.
+The student will be expected to give a 45-minute presentation on a selected pediatric endocrine topic to a small group at the end of the rotation.
 Students will attend the outpatient endocrinology conferences, as well as the other teaching conferences in the Pediatrics Department (Grand Rounds, Chairman's Rounds, noon conference, etc.).

 Miriam Silfen, MD

 Student should contact Dr. Silfen 2 weeks prior to start date to confirm where to report on first day of elective.